-The impact of Covid-19 on commercial property is predicted to be extensive, and measurable through commercial property lease deals..
+The impact of Covid-19 on commercial property is predicted to be extensive, and measurable through commercial property lease deals.

 - + All commercial lease deals, including industrial, office or retail premises, since January 2019 have taken place in three towns in Pendle Colne, Barnoldswick and Nelson.
-Fifteen lease deals were taken in 2020, whereas in 2019 there had been seventeen, demonstrating a slight drop in demand for commercial property in the borough.
-The impact of Covid-19 is clear here with no deals taking place between March and July when economic restrictions resulting from Covid-19 were most severe.
-However, there has been a spur of activity in the later months of 2020, with five lease deals noted in November 2020. - + This picture is true of the wider county of Lancashire with deals for commercial property particularly dropping off between March and June, but slowly increasing in the latter half of the year.
-However, lease deals drop substantially in December 2020, following the implementation of the second lock-down.
+Only four of these lease deals have taken between January and August 2020, whereas for the same period in 2019 there had been 11, demonstrating a substantial drop off in demand for commercial property in the borough. - + The impact of Covid-19 is clear here with no deals taking place between March and June when economic restrictions resulting from Covid-19 were most severe. - + This picture is true of the wider county of Lancashire with deals for commercial property particularly dropping off between March and June.

+Commercial lease deals in Lancashire